-Employees rights to notice pay, holiday pay, arrears of wages and redundancy pay from the Redundancy Payments Office
+Employees rights to notice pay, holiday pay, arrears of wages and redundancy pay from the Redundancy Payments Service

 It is the government who pay the employees the money to which they are entitled when their employer company goes into a formal insolvency process

-Insolvency - Liquidation - Administration - An employees right to claim and recover wage arrears & other entitlements from the RPO (Redundancy Payments Office)
+Insolvency - Liquidation - Administration - An employees right to claim and recover wage arrears & other entitlements from the RPS (Redundancy Payments Service)

-An employee of a Limited Company has a right to claim monies owed to him (for arrears of wages, holiday pay, notice pay & redundancy pay) from the Insolvency Service, Redundancy Payments Office ("RPO") , if their employer has gone into Creditors Voluntary Liquidation, Compulsory Liquidation, Administration, or a Company Voluntary Arrangement has been approved.
-A copy of The Redundancy Payments Office's fact sheet can be viewed by following the link.
+An employee of a Limited Company has a right to claim monies owed to him (for arrears of wages, holiday pay, notice pay & redundancy pay) from the Insolvency Service, Redundancy Payments Service ("RPS") , if their employer has gone into Creditors Voluntary Liquidation, Compulsory Liquidation, Administration, or a Company Voluntary Arrangement has been approved.
+A copy of The Redundancy Payments Services' fact sheet can be viewed by following the link.

 What can be claimed by the employee?

-The following items can be claimed by an employee from the Redundancy Payments Office: -
+The following items can be claimed by an employee from the Redundancy Payments Service: -

 - unpaid wages or salary for up to eight weeks.